 ❌ Proton VPN

-Proton VPN openly admits to not working in this country, and this is honest, which we respect.
-Interestingly, Proton offers Stealth VPN on macOS.
+Proton VPN openly admits to not working in this country, and this is honest, though it still provides tips for using it in China on its site.
+Interestingly, Proton offers Stealth VPN.
 It works well in the UAE, Turkey, Qatar, and other mildly censored regions, but fails in the mainland.
 Compared to our #1-rated VPN for China, NordVPN, this one is as secure.
 But you need much more if you’re in this country.
-In 2026, Proton VPN’s firepower won’t suffice to jump over the wide and tall Great Firewall.
-For context, when stacking up Mullvad, Surfshark, and Proton VPN on China performance, only the first two cleared our firewall tests — Proton did not.
+In 2026, Proton VPN won’t suffice to jump over the wide and tall Great Firewall.

+For context, when stacking up Mullvad, Surfshark, and Proton VPN on China performance, only the first two cleared our firewall tests; Proton did not.

 ❌ Private Internet Access

 Private Internet Access was mentioned many times on Reddit as a VPN working in China.
-Unfortunately, this was a few years ago, when PIA’s obfuscation with Shadowsocks could beat the Great Firewall.
-In 2026, very few people used this provider successfully.
+This was a few years ago, when PIA’s obfuscation with Shadowsocks could beat the Great Firewall.
+In 2026, very few people used it successfully.
 We know of some users satisfied with PIA in China.
+Even we managed to make it work from time to time, but not reliably and with great speed.
+PIA is better than Proton VPN and CyberGhost.
+However, it’s far from usable in this country.

 ❌ IPVanish

 IPVanish often makes it to the lists of the best overall VPNs.
-Practice showed that this provider is far from NordVPN, ExpressVPN, or Surfshark.
+Practice showed that it’s far from NordVPN, ExpressVPN, or Surfshark.
 While IPVanish offers obfuscation, it won’t work against Chinese censorship.
 We even confirmed it by testing it, and noticed that we couldn’t connect to it at all.
+We switched to OpenVPN, then WireGuard, and used a kill switch and all the security features we could conjure.
+Nothing worked, and IPVanish remained useless.

 Contrary to Turkmenistan, Belarus, and a few other locations where VPNs are strictly illegal, we title China a gray zone.
 The government restricts the use of VPNs but doesn’t outright ban them.
 This means you won’t end up in jail for using one.
 Simultaneously, VPNs and their websites are heavily blocked.

-This is why it’s recommended to subscribe to a service before you arrive in China.
+This is why it’s recommended to subscribe to a VPN for China before you arrive.
 If you’re already there, you can use tourist hotels’ WiFi networks to do this because they’re less censored.
 Either way, we haven’t heard of anyone going to jail or being fined for using reliable VPNs in China.
+You can use them to watch content, unblock sites, and preserve your privacy.
+The only thing to worry about is selling and/or promoting VPNs, which is illegal.

+The authorities let people use only government-approved providers, but this isn’t viable for many because they keep logs and lack privacy.
 If you’re going to use a VPN, better do it without bragging, promoting, or anything similar.
 Ask a Chinese lawyer about VPN-related laws if you’re unsure what to do.
 A lawyer will explain to you how to use it and what not to do.
-Also, refer to our guide, where we address the question of VPNs’ legality in many regions.
+Also, refer to our guide addressing the question of VPN legality in many regions.

 China is a specific country.
-Its culture and cuisine are some of the most revered, but its politics, censorship, and surveillance deter many people from venturing there.
-With the best VPNs for China in 2026, things will be much easier.
-At least you can visit this country and still enjoy online privacy and freedom.
+Its culture and cuisine are some of the most revered, but its politics, censorship, and surveillance deter many tourists.
+With the best VPN for China in 2026, things will be easier.
+NordVPN and ExpressVPN are the best VPN for China, all safe, fast, and reliable.
+They’ve consistently topped our tests alongside Surfshark since 2024.
+If you’ve been asking if NordVPN, ExpressVPN, or Surfshark works in China, the answer for all three is yes.

-Astrill VPN is likely more efficient than Surfshark, but roughly six times more expensive for the same 2-year plan.
+Surfshark is the cheapest premium VPN for China, and its unlimited connections and NoBorders mode are a perfect match for budget users.
+Astrill VPN is more efficient than Surfshark, but roughly six times more expensive.
 We then have Mullvad, the most anonymous option.
-It’s time to get over the ever-present Chinese Great Firewall and reclaim your freedom.
-Choose your VPN and make it happen.
+It’s time to make it happen.
+Pick the best VPN for China and reclaim your internet freedom.